ali5ter/gcode-sender/README.md

 * Jog feature done and being tested... mainly by my 5 year old son :)
 * Writing a simple waypoint manager.
 Panders to my laziness so I don't have to keep jog'ing back to the same position each time.
-* This waypoint manager could also provide a way to This way to configure a stored limit for each axis.
+* This waypoint manager might also provide a way to store limits for each axis.
 * Started writing the framework for the g-code sender/streamer thingy.

 Dependencies